Glendale, Salt Lake City: Prior to 1930

 Some of the first homesteaders to settle in what is now the Glendale neighborhood were the George Q. Cannon family.
 The George Q. and Caroline Cannon House is a Victorian-style brick house at 1354 South and 1000 West and was built in 1876.
 There are maps, photography, property descriptions, and paintings documenting the development of this area.
-On May 31, 1896, the Latter-day Saint Cannon Ward was established by members of the Cannon family, serving the area between 600 West to the west, Redwood Road to the east, Indiana Avenue to the north, and 2700 South to the south.
+On May 31, 1896, the Latter-day Saint Cannon Ward was established by members of the Cannon family, serving the area between 600 West to the east, Redwood Road to the west, Indiana Avenue to the north, and 2700 South to the south.
 As of December 31, 1900, the Cannon Ward contained 61 families consisting of 331 people, 81 of which were children.

-In the 1890s several industries were established near the northeast corner of what is now Glendale (950 S and 600 W), including a brickyard, brewery, biscuit factory, salt works, and soup factory.
+In the 1890s, several industries were established near the northeast corner of what is now Glendale (950 S and 600 W), including a brickyard, brewery, biscuit factory, salt works, and soup factory.
 In the early 20th century, railroad tracks bisected Salt Lake City.
 Industry and rail works isolated residential areas of the west side of Salt Lake City.
 The isolation and proximity to industry caused the residential areas to become working-class neighborhoods.
 Before the 1930s, Salt Lake City was highly polluted, having hazy air, and the Jordan River was used as a sewage disposal canal, making it a less desirable place to live near.

 There are several houses on the east side of the Jordan River on present day California Avenue that were built prior to 1930.